Puerto Toro

 Puerto Toro is a hamlet on the eastern coast of Navarino Island, Chile.
 Puerto Toro was founded in 1892 during the Tierra del Fuego Gold Rush by Governor of Punta Arenas Señoret.

 It belongs to the Commune of Cabo de Hornos, in Antártica Chilena Province of Magallanes y Antártica Chilena Region.
 Excluding research stations in Antarctica, Puerto Toro is the southernmost permanently inhabited community on the globe, and some 3,900 km (2425 miles) from the South Pole.
 It is the only such community on Earth that is situated below the 55th parallel south.
 Puerto Toro is inhabited by 36 people according to INE's 2002 census, including fishermen and their families.
 According to the classification of the seas of the International Hydrographic Organization it is the only Chilean locality (and port) with coasts and waters belonging to the Atlantic Ocean, defining as the limit the meridian of Cape Horn (67°16′ W) from Tierra del Fuego to the Antarctic continent.

 From the 1880s to the early 1900s, Puerto Toro was one of the most important towns in the region of the Beagle Channel as a result of the Tierra del Fuego gold rush.
 Once interest in exploring for gold passed, however, Puerto Toro's importance diminished.
 Today, Puerto Toro is known for "centolla", the prized southern king crab.
 In relation to tourism, the settlement is part of the End of the World Route, a scenic route that highlights it as a southern point of the country.

 Climate

-Puerto Toro is considered to be a sub-Antarctic tundra climate in the Köppen climate classification, despite the fact that it is surrounded by forests.
-However, it still has very mild winters for a tundra climate and if it had a daily mean in any month more than 50 F (10 C), it would be a Cfc (subpolar oceanic) or a cold semidesert (it has less than 20 in of rain a year) climate, not a Dfc (subpolar in general) climate.
+Puerto Toro has a tundra climate (Köppen: ET, Trewartha: Ftkk).
+However, it still has very mild winters for a tundra climate.